Barry-lab/openEPhys_DACQ/docs/_sources/recordingPCandOpenEphysGUI.rst.txt

 Connect to the local network
 ----------------------------

-It may be possible to connect to the local network automatically by connecting the PC to a network socket or simply by selecting a WiFi network.
+The Recording PC will need to be connected to the internet for installing software, even if not for later work.
+Setting up networking to connect to the internet can influence how the associated devices (Camera and other Raspberry Pis) can be connected to the Recording PC.
+This manual describes how to achieve this, assuming that the networking on the Recording PC is set up in the ``/etc/network/interfaces`` file, as described below.

-If may be necessary to manually assign network settings.
-This can be done by editing ``/etc/network/interfaces`` with the terminal command ``sudo gedit /etc/network/interfaces``.
+Recording PC should be connected to the internet by editing ``/etc/network/interfaces`` with the terminal command ``sudo gedit /etc/network/interfaces``.
 An example file will look like this:

 .. code-block:: none

-    # interfaces(5) file used by ifup(8) and ifdown(8)
+    # Static IP for internet connection
     auto lo
     iface lo inet loopback
-    auto enp2s0
+    auto enp0s31f6
-    iface enp2s0 inet static
+    iface enp0s31f6 inet static
-    address 128.40.50.165
+    address 128.40.57.144
     netmask 255.255.255.0
     gateway 128.40.50.245
-    dns-nameservers 128.40.200.1 128.40.200.2 8.8.4.4 8.8.8.8
+    dns-nameservers 144.82.250.1 193.160.250.1

 You can get the correct values for these numbers from the network administrator.
-The value `enp2s0` here is the network adapter name.
+The value `enp0s31f6` here is the network adapter name.
 This is usually the first adapter in the output for the terminal commant ``ifconfig``.

 .. _UpdateTheSystem: